datasciencecampus/pygrams/docs/tech-report.md

 #### Post processing

 #### Issues when using mixed length phrases
 There are some issues when using mixed length phrases.
 That is for a given tri-gram, e.g. 'internal combustion engine', its associated bi-grams 'internal combustion' and 'combustion engine' as well as its unigrams 'internal', 'combustion' and 'engine' will also be counted.
 To remove double-counting of terms, we post-process the counts and deduct the higher-gram counts from the lower-gram counts in order to have a less biased output of phrases as a result.
-There are alternatives reported in literature, like the [c-value](https://personalpages.manchester.ac.uk/staff/sophia.ananiadou/IJODL2000.pdf) formula, that we endeavour to include in future versions.
+There are alternatives reported in literature, like the [c-value](https://personalpages.manchester.ac.uk/staff/sophia.ananiadou/IJODL2000.pdf) formula[6], that we endeavour to include in future versions.

 #### Reducing the TF-IDF matrix size
 The TF-IDF sparse matrix grows exponentially when bi-grams and tri-grams are included.
 The dictionary of phrases which forms the columns of the matrix can quickly grow into tens of millions.
 This has major storage and performance implications and was one of the major challenges for this project, especially when processing datasets like PATSTAT (~32M rows).
 In order to allow for faster processing and greater versatility in terms of computer specification needed to run the pyGrams pipeline we investigated various optimisations.